lukix/genemo/README.md

 However, if a single iteration takes too long to complete, it will still block the main thread.
 To control the frequency of asynchronous iteration executions, use `maxBlockingTime` option.

+### Multithreading
+Currently, GeneMO does not have a lot of functionalities for multithreading built-in, but thanks to its highly flexible architecture, you can easily implement multithreading on your own.
+In the [`./examples/example3-parallelExecution`](./examples/example3-parallelExecution) directory there is a full example of a genetic algorithm, which performs fitness function and crossover operation in parallel processes, using NodeJS [`child_process`](https://nodejs.org/api/child_process.html) module.

+Usually, the most computationaly intensive elements of a genetic algorithm are fitness function, crossover and mutation.
+`evaluatePopulation` parameter of `Genemo.run` is a function, which maps an array of individuals to an array of their fitness values.
+You can divide this array into a few chunks and evaluate each of them in parallel.
+To do the same with crossover and mutation, you can use [`reproduceBatch`](./API.md#genemoreproducebatch-crossover-mutate-mutationprobability-) instead of [`reproduce`](./API.md#genemoreproduce-crossover-mutate-mutationprobability-).
+Instead of calling the crossover function for each pair of parents, it calls it only once, passing an array of pairs as an argument.
+Same with mutation - it is called only once with an array of individuals which should be mutated.
+Thanks to that, you can divide these arrays into chunks an process them in parallel.

+I plan to add to GeneMO more utilities that make implementing multithreading easier, but I don't want to include any code which is strictly dependend on the environment.
+Therefore, things like WebWorkers or NodeJS `child_process` are not likely to appear in the library.

 ## API Reference
 GeneMO exports a `Genemo` object with properties listed in the hierarchy below.<br />
 Full description of each property can be found in [API.md](./API.md).